 The department considered rule changes for hunting season regulations for the 2022-2023 game seasons.

-The purpose of this rulemaking is to regulate the recreational salmon fisheries statewide.
-These rules are part of a
+The purpose of this rulemaking is to regulate the commercial salmon fisheries in Puget Sound.
+These rules are

 part of a comprehensive suite of rulemaking packages to implement the new 2022-2023 salmon seasons for Washington State developed through the broader North of Falcon process pursuant to the Fish and Wildlife Commission’s North of Falcon Policy C-3608 for 2019-2023.The purpose of this rulemaking is to regulate the commercial salmon fisheries in Willapa Bay and Grays Harbor.